Appyhigh/ad-utils/README.md

 /**
 Parameters
-currentAppVersion -> This is the current App Version in Integer to match from server dynamicAdsFetchThresholdInSecs -> This is the amount of time to waut in Seconds before fetching new ad id values */
+dynamicAdsFetchThresholdInSecs -> This is the amount of time to waut in Seconds before fetching new ad id values */

 AdSdk.initialize(
 applicationContext as MyApp,
-currentAppVersion = BuildConfig.VERSION_CODE,
 dynamicAdsFetchThresholdInSecs = 10)

 ```